Ellis Ashmead-Bartlett

-Biography

 Early years

 Born on 11 February 1881, Ashmead-Bartlett was the eldest son of Conservative Party MP Sir Ellis Ashmead-Bartlett.
 Ashmead-Bartlett attended Marlborough College and served as a lieutenant in The Bedfordshire Regiment during the Second Boer War.
 In April 1902, he was called to the bar at Inner Temple.
 Two years later, Ashmead-Bartlett arrived in Manchuria to report the Russo-Japanese War.
-Soon after the war, he published one of the major books on that conflict: Port Arthur: The Siege and Capitulation (William Blackwood & Sons).
+Soon after the war, he published one of the major books on that conflict: Port Arthur: The Siege and Capitulation.

-Arrival at Gallipoli
+Dardanelles campaign

-Ashmead-Bartlett's role as a war correspondent reached maturity during World War I. As correspondent for the Fleet Street papers, Ashmead-Bartlett, who worked for The Daily Telegraph, covered the 25 April 1915 landing at Anzac Cove.
-He had gone ashore at Anzac Cove at 9.30 p.m. on the evening of the landing and, wearing a non-regulation green hat, was promptly arrested as a spy but was released when the boatswain who had brought him ashore testified for him.
+Ashmead-Bartlett's role as a war correspondent reached maturity during World War I. As correspondent for The Daily Telegraph, Ashmead-Bartlett accompanied Allied forces during the 25 April 1915 landing at Anzac Cove at the start of the Gallipoli campaign.
+When he went ashore at Anzac Cove at 9.30 p.m. on the evening of the landing he was promptly arrested as a spy for wearing a non-regulation green hat but was released when the boatswain who had brought him ashore testified to who he was.

 Ashmead-Bartlett was responsible for the first eyewitness accounts of the battle.
 His report of the landing was published in Australian newspapers on 8 May, before the reports of the Australian correspondent Charles Bean's.
 Ashmead-Bartlett's colourful prose, unrestrained by the pursuit of accuracy which hampered Bean's dispatches, was thick with praise for the Anzacs and went down well with Australian and New Zealand audiences: